BE PART OF THE SEA CHANGE

-Here are three easy ways we can all help to protect our ocean:
+Here are two easy ways we can all help to protect our ocean:

 Soon there will be more plastic than fish in our oceans, so it’s time we all reduced our use of single-use plastics.
 As part of our journey to rethinking the way we use plastics, we have banned all plastic carrier bags and plastic water bottles at Selfridges.

 To help you see through the plastics problem in true Selfridges style, we have brought together an edit of the most fashionable re-usable water vessels in store.

 2/ SAY NO TO EATING

 If we carry on eating fish in the way we currently do, there will be no more fish in the sea.
 That’s why we never serve endangered fish at Selfridges.
 Find out which fish you should take off your menu here.

 Selfridges Project Ocean is retail activism in action – a long-term partnership between Selfridges and The Zoological Society of London to protect our oceans.
 Now in its fifth year running, we share the story of how together we have triggered a sea change in the way we care for our oceans.

 We are committed to making a big difference with Selfridges Project Ocean – both now and in years to come.

 This year we are highlighting the dangers of single use plastic, encouraging everyone to reduce, reuse and recycle plastics.
 60-80% of all marine debris is plastic, which kills animals and breaks down into our food stream – so it's time we started to change the way we use plastics.